-To apply, entering freshmen, transfer students and returning Virginia Tech students should submit the Free Application for Federal Student Aid (FAFSA) electronically at www.fafsa.ed.gov.
-The Office of University Scholarships and Financial Aid priority deadline is March 1 for the upcoming academic year.
+To apply, entering freshmen, transfer students and returning Virginia Tech students should submit the Free Application for Federal Student Aid (FAFSA) to a federal processing agency by February 7, in time for the analysis to be returned to the university's Office of Scholarships and Financial Aid by March 1, preceding the fall term of enrollment.

-The priority deadline applies to all aid programs except the Federal Pell Grant, Federal Stafford Loan Federal GradPLUSand Federal PLUS Loan Programs.
+These deadlines, for priority consideration, apply to all aid programs except the Pell Grant, Federal Stafford Student Loan, and PLUS Loan programs.

-Applicants for scholarships and financial aid must list Virginia Tech's institutional code number, 003754 on the FAFSA for the analysis of the FAFSA to be sent to the university's Office of University Scholarships and Financial Aid.
-Elibible non-citizens must submit a copy of the alien registration card or arrival departure record each year.
-Students or parents must complete and submit a new FAFSA to the federal processing agency each year to be considered for aid at Virginia Tech.
+Applicants for financial aid or scholarships must list Virginia Tech's institutional code number, 003754, and/or the official name of the university (Virginia Polytechnic Institute and State University, or VPI&SU) on the FAFSA in order to have the analysis of their FAFSA sent to the university's Office of Scholarships and Financial Aid.
+Non-citizens must submit a copy of the alien registration card or arrival departure record each year.
+Students or parents must complete and submit a new FAFSA to a federal processing agency each year to be considered for aid at Virginia Tech.

-The electronic FAFSA application is available each year after January 1.
+FAFSA forms and information are available after January 1 from the Office of Scholarships and Financial Aid.
+These forms are also available in other college financial aid offices and in most high school guidance offices, or from www.finaid.vt.edu.
 All offers of financial aid are contingent upon receipt of anticipated federal and state funds by the university.
 Awards may be reduced or canceled if anticipated funds are not received.
-Offers of financial aid are subject to full-time enrollment and students meeting the Reasonable Academic Progress Policy requirements.
+Offers of financial aid are subject to full-time enrollment and maintenance of satisfactory academic progress.

-Virginia Tech administers a comprehensive scholarship and financial aid program to support the financial need of students and parents.
+Virginia Tech administers a comprehensive financial aid program that totals $176 million for all students.
 More than 70 percent of Virginia Tech students receive some form of aid.

-To be eligible to receive aid from state and federal need-based programs, an applicant must meet the following eligibility requirements: meet university application requirements; be enrolled or accepted for enrollment as a degree-seeking student; be a citizen or an eligible non-citizen; submit a completed FAFSA; and be making reasonable academic progress as defined by the university policy for Title IV recipients.
-Full-time enrollment is required for the majority of federal, state, and institutional programs.
-Students should consult with a financial aid counselor to determine the effect of less than full time enrollment with financial aid programs.
+To be eligible to receive aid from state and federal need-based programs, an applicant must meet the following eligibility requirements: meet university application requirements; be enrolled or accepted for enrollment as a degree-seeking student; be a citizen or an eligible non-citizen; submit a completed FAFSA; and be making satisfactory academic progress as defined by the university policy for Title IV recipients.
+Full-time enrollment is required for Federal Work-Study, Perkins Loans, Supplemental Educational Opportunity Grants, the College Scholarship Assistance Program, State Undergraduate Grants, Virginia Transfer Grants, and some other awards.

 Virginia Tech participates in the following aid programs: